burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 do{ fprintf(stdout, __VA_ARGS__); }while(0)
 ```

-Example of checking the version of C/C++ compiler  mostly based on [2, p.53]:
+Example of checking the version of C or C++ compiler  mostly based on [2, p.53]:

 ```cpp
 #include <stdio.h>